Emotional Drama Is an Abuser’s Smoke and Mirrors

-Emotional drama is not love during an abuser’s initial attachment period to you.
-Emotional drama allows the abuser to use smoke and mirrors to disguise his or her true intent of placing you under a false-love spell.
-The abuser seems to say, “Look at me!
+Emotional drama is not love.
+It is manufactured by the abuser during the initial attachment period.
+Emotional drama allows the abuser to use smoke and mirrors to disguise their true intentions.
+They want to place you under a false-love spell.
+The abuser overacts the “love” they feel for you.
+They want to monopolize your time.
+The abuser, maybe literally, says “Look at me!
 Look only at me!
-I am so in love with you it’s making me crazy.
+I am so in love with you that it’s making me crazy.
 I can’t bear to be away from you!”

-The piece of many of us that feels alone and vulnerable screams to our good sense, “Oh My God!
-Will you loosen up for a change?
+When the emotional drama starts, then the piece of us that feels alone and vulnerable screams to our good sense: “Oh My God!
+Will you loosen up?
 This person sees the beauty in you.
-He wants to be with you.
-He can’t live without you!”
+They want to be with you.
+And they can’t live without you!”
 How flattering is that?
 For those reasons and hormonal ones, it is easy to mistake an abusive person’s strong emotional attachment toward you as caring lovingly and deeply for you.

 Possessiveness and jealousy are but a stone’s throw away from “I can’t bear to be away from you!”
-Initially, during the dating period (which is full of hormonal changes), your mind easily overlooks the craziness of the abuser’s false-love spell and may make you, the victim, feel safe and loved.
-And when the abuser’s possessiveness and jealousy show their dangerous, vindictive sides, it s easy to think, “When he gets to truly know me, those feelings will go away!
-I’d never hurt him and I am definitely no cheater!”
+Initially, during the dating period, your mind easily overlooks the craziness of the abuser’s false-love spell and may make you feel safe and loved.
+And when the abuser’s possessiveness and jealousy show their dangerous, vindictive sides, the ability to make an excuse for any behavior revs up. it s easy to think, “In time, those jealous feelings will go away!
+I’d never hurt them and I am definitely no cheater!”

 Those feelings never go away for the abuser.

 You see, the abuser uses you to extend his or her control over their world – the unreal, controllable world that resides only in their mind.
 Rational people know that many of the events in the world are beyond our control.
-However, in the abuser’s fear of losing control of himself, he refuses to believe shit happens and prefers to believe someone caused this to happen to me.
+However, in the abuser’s fear of losing control over their life and their Self, they refuse to believe “shit happens” and prefer to believe “someone caused this to happen to me“.

-Abusers use a false-love spell, but we now know the formula abusers use.
+Abusers use a false-love spell, but we now know the formula for it.
 It is documented by scientists to explain how people fall in love.
-Granted, the subjects in the study were probably deemed emotionally healthy.
+Granted, the subjects in the study were maybe deemed emotionally healthy before participating.
 But what happens when a predator uses the same formula to entrap you?

 Abusers mimic you imperceptibly unless they want you to notice a similarity, they get to know you, they seemingly fall in love with you and then they begin abusing you.
 The process looks eerily similar to this portion of an article from YourAmazingBrain.org: